-When I agreed to adopt Simona, her (second) owner said for me to be sure to walk her EVERY day, and this was stated so emphatically as to make me a tad suspicious.
+When I agreed to adopt Simona, from her second owner (who had adopted her for about 6 months prior) told me to be sure to walk her EVERY day, and this was stated so emphatically that yes it did make me a tad suspicious at that time.
 I was also informed that Simona has been trained to “go outside”.
 Not wanting to leave her behind, as it was very clear that she was no longer wanted where she was (and, my little Chloe seemed to adore her), I scooped her up, paid them their requested fee to adopt her, and was off to return to my home.

 Once back home with Simona, I soon realized why the insistence of my “making sure to walk her EVERY day” … it was because she eats her poop!